-You may call Member Services to check benefits Mon. - Fri. from 8 a.m. to 5 p.m. local time.
+A provider may confirm member eligibility directly with USFHP by visiting the Provider Portal: HealthTrio connect - connect Login or call Member Services at 800-678-7347 to check benefits Mon. - Fri. from 8 a.m. to 5 p.m. local time.
 Agents can assist in verifying your network status with CHRISTUS Health US Family Health Plan, as well as a beneficiary's eligibility and benefits.
 Member Services can check if an authorization is needed for services or if it has already been initiated.
 Each time you contact Member Services, you will be given a call reference number that you can use to confirm benefits were provided in your records.